Darren "Whackhead" Simpson: Radio career

 Simpson has also co-starred with Mansfield on the M-Net hidden camera show, Laugh Out Loud.

 Tom Cruise scam

-On 27 January 2009, Simpson scammed Australia's radio breakfast duo, Kyle and Jackie O, making them believe that they were interviewing Tom Cruise about the film Valkyrie.
-The Australian show had ridiculed some of Simpson's pranks in the past, and he had been planning the prank for about two months.
+On 27 January 2009, Simpson scammed Australia's radio breakfast duo, Kyle and Jackie O, making them believe that they were going to interview Tom Cruise about the film Valkyrie.
+The Australian show had ridiculed one of Simpson's pranks in the past, and he had been working on the prank for about two months.
 Once on air, Simpson announced that they had been scammed and congratulated the Proteas cricket team on their victory over the Australian side on the day before.
-The Australian station, 2Day FM, had spent approximately AUD$150 000 on advertising the interview in the preceding weeks.
+The Australian station, 2Day FM, had spent approximately AUD$150 000 on advertising the interview in the preceding days.
 Simpson commented that the entire prank cost him about R 60 for the phone call.

 Discography

 Between 2004 and 2016, Simpson has compiled a yearly CD compilation of his pranks, as heard on 947.
 Following is a list of all his releases, As of 2011: